demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardV3/CarbonBlackEndpointStandardV3_description.md

 ### Create Access Levels and API Keys

-In this integration we use 2 rest API's with 2 different permissions.
-One for the policies commands and another for the rest all commands.
-Therefore, in addition to creating a Live Response API key and Live Response API secret key (for the policies commands), you also need to create a custom API key and a custom API secret key (for the rest all commands), with a custom access level.
+This integration uses two rest APIs with two different permissions, one for the policy commands and another for the rest all commands.
+Therefore, in addition to creating a Live Response API key and API secret key for the policy commands, you also need to create a custom API key and a custom API secret key for the rest all commands, with a custom access level.

 #### Create a Custom Access Level

 1. In the Carbon Black Cloud console, go to **Settings** > **API Access** > **Access Levels** tab.
 2. Open the *Add Access Level* panel.
-2. Give the access level a unique name (you will need this for creating your API Key) and a description.
+3. Give the access level a unique name (you will need this for creating your API Key) and a description.
-3. In the table, scroll down until you see your API service category.
+4. In the table, scroll down until you see your API service category.
 Configure the required permissions.
 Some service categories have multiple permissions that can be configured.

 #### Create an API Key